 It is very rare for these snakes to attack or strike, but it can happen, and sometimes they will bite, but overall they have a great attitude.

-Like with any other animal, with proper care and treatment, your piebald ball python will be happy and healthy in your home.
+Like with any other animal, your piebald ball python will be happy and healthy in your home with proper care and treatment.

 Choosing The Right Breeder

-If you are interested in purchasing a pied ball python or just any ball python, you will find there are many options.
+If you are interested in purchasing a pied ball python or just any ball python, you will find many options.

 Some breeders will have a passion for breeding these animals, but others are only looking to make some money.

-It is important to find a reputable breeder with a good reputation when you are looking to purchase a piebald ball python.
+It is important to find a reputable breeder with a good reputation when looking to purchase a piebald ball python.